privacybydesign/irma-documentation/docs/api-irmajs.md

 ```js
 irma.handleSession(qr, [options])
 ```
-Handle an IRMA session after it has been created at an IRMA server, given the QR contents obtained from the IRMA server to be sent to the IRMA app.
+Handle an IRMA session after it has been created at an IRMA server, given the QR contents obtained from the IRMA server (e.g. using [`startSession()`](#startsession)) to be sent to the IRMA app.
 This function can
 1. draw an IRMA QR,
 2. wait for the phone to connect,
 3. wait for the session to complete,